charygao/cnblog-1/source/_posts/2016-05-11-android-kotlin.md

 Language-wise, Android is lagging behind official Java as well.
 The syntax-sugar features of Java 7 (such as diamond operator or switch on strings) have been available for quite some time, but any API-based language features are still dependent on the platform version supported by the given app.
 The *try-with-resources* block for example requires API level 19 (KitKat), but the various Jelly Bean versions still occupy about 20% of the market.

 Even if we ignore the APIs that make no sense on Android such as Swing or CORBA, it is still not fully Java 7 compliant at the moment: The ForkJoin framework has been implemented in API 21, but the NIO.2 is still missing.
-The reason for this is that Google based the Android SDK on *Apache Harmony* - an alternative, but currently dead JRE implementation, so they are forced to reimplement most of the the new language and library features from scratch.
+The reason for this is that Google based the Android SDK on *Apache Harmony* - an alternative, but currently dead JRE implementation, so they have been forced to reimplement most of the the new language and library features from scratch.

 But the good news is that Google and Oracle recently announced that they finally agreed on adopting OpenJDK for the Android SDK and the first results can already be seen in the [Android N preview](http://developer.android.com/preview/j8-jack.html).
-Thanks to the new Jack compiler, lambda expressions and method references can be used, which are compiled into traditional anonymous classes, so it's possible to backport them even to older platform versions in the same manner as other syntactic sugar.
+Thanks to the new Jack compiler, lambda expressions and method references can finally be used!
+They are compiled into traditional anonymous classes, so it's possible to backport them even to older platform versions in the same manner as other syntactic sugar.
 Default and static interface methods are supported as well, and currently, at least the whole Stream API is implemented and we can possibly expect most or all of the Java 7/8 APIs to be included in the final N release.
 However, it will still take a couple of years before the app developers can require N as the minimum SDK level.
 And in the end, even Java 8 is still only Java and we can do better than that, can't we?

 The Babylon of languages
 ------------------------